 HHFDC and its neighbor island partners will use the PY2023 HOME allocation in the amount of approximately \$3,000,000 to promote decent, affordable housing, strengthen communities, and increase homeownership opportunities.
-HOME funds may be used for the construction of new or rehabilitation of existing affordable rental and for-sale housing, for TBRA, for the development of transitional housing for the homeless, provide development funds for affordable homeownership projects, including projects using a self-help building method, provide down payment/closing cost assistance and gap loans through various county homebuyer loan programs, and provide homebuyer education and counseling sessions.
+HOME funds may be used toward: 1) the construction of new or rehabilitation of existing affordable rental and for-sale housing, 2) TBRA, 3) the development of transitional housing for the homeless, 4) affordable homeownership projects, 5) down payment/closing cost assistance and gap loans through county homebuyer loan programs, and 6) homebuyer education and counseling sessions.
 HOME program income may be used for HOME-eligible activities.
 In PY2023, the County of Kauai anticipates receiving approximately \$158,260 and the County of Hawaii anticipates receiving an estimated \$250,000 in program income.
-Both counties will determine eligible activities in their counties for program income funds to be utilized in future program years in which they receive allocations of regular (SU) HOME program funds.
+Both counties will determine eligible activities in their counties for program income funds to be utilized in future program years in which they receive allocations of regular HOME program funds.
 The County of Maui does not anticipate receiving program income during PY2023.
-However, any program income received in PY2023 by Maui County will be used in their county during a future program year in which they receive an allocation of regular (SU) HOME program funds.
+However, any program income received in PY2023 by Maui County will be used in the county during a future program year in which it receives an allocation of regular HOME program funds.

-HHFDC anticipates receiving an HTF allocation of approximately \$3,000,000 for PY2023.
+HHFDC anticipates receiving an HTF allocation of approximately \$3,066,413.47 for PY2023.
 HHFDC will focus its HTF solely on rental housing activities for households with incomes at or below 30% of the Area Median Income (AMI).
 After retaining 5% of the PY2023 allocation for administration, HHFDC will allocate the balance to the County of Maui.
 In past years, HHFDC allocated half of the balance to the City and the remaining 50% was rotated between the neighbor island counties, on the same rotation as the HOME program.
 However, due to the City's past challenges with the administration of the program, HHFDC will award the entire PY2023 HTF balance to the County of Maui, which is scheduled to receive the neighbor island portion of the PY2023 allocation.
 This action is intended to provide the City with additional time to build the capacity needed to administer the HTF program, should it resume administration of HTF in future program years, and will continue to improve the overall performance of HHFDC's HTF program.
-Once the actual HTF allocation amount is announced, the proposed activities' budgets will be proportionally increased or decreased from the estimated funding level to match actual allocation amount.

-DHS-BESSD/HPO and its partners will strengthen communities through use of its PY2023 HOPWA allocation of approximately \$307,340 toward providing housing information and rent/deposit assistance services and support services, and to fund a portion of the market rental unit costs for homeless and homeless-at-risk persons with HIV/AIDS.
+HPO and its partners will strengthen communities through use of its PY2023 HOPWA allocation of approximately \$307,340 toward providing housing information and rent/deposit assistance services and support services, and to fund a portion of the market rental unit costs for homeless and homeless-at-risk persons with HIV/AIDS.